Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Those in the financial industry refer to Betterment and similar companies as “robo advisors.”
-Robo references a robotic, rather than human, financial advisor.
-Advisor references the services the company provides as an SEC registered investment advisor (RIA), which involves the recommendation and management of a diversified investment portfolio for clients.
+Robo references a robotic, rather than a human, financial advisor.
+Advisor references the services the company provides as an SEC-registered investment advisor (RIA), which involves the recommendation and management of a diversified investment portfolio for clients.

-Many robo advisors require a minimum investment of $5,000 (though this amount has recently been lowered by firms, such as TradeKing advisors).
+Many robo advisors require a minimum investment of $5,000.
 Betterment has no minimum.

-Many advisors charge a standard percentage whether you hold $10,000 or $500,000.
-Note that some advisors with higher investment minimums offer services for free, such as the new Schwab Intelligent Portfolios and Wealthfront, which manages your first $10,000 at no charge.
+Note that some advisors with higher investment minimums offer services for free, such as the new Schwab Intelligent Portfolios.

 Recently, the company has introduced planning services that are available to clients with $100,000 or more in a Betterment account.
-There are two tiers of services (plus and premium) available for 0.40% AUM (plus, for an annual call with a team of CFPs and other licensed experts) and 0.50% AUM (premium, for unlimited calls with team of CFPs and other licensed experts).
+This service is now called Premium.
+It’s available at a cost of 0.40% AUM and includes unlimited phone calls with a team of CFPs.

 One of my favorite things about Betterment is its emphasis on goals, and its alignment of investment portfolios with goals.
 So, instead of saving and investing for a house down payment, new car, epic vacation, and more in one account with other advisors, you can save and invest for specific purposes using distinct portfolios, each with a unique time horizon with Betterment.